MicrosoftDocs/power-platform/power-platform/solution-templates/it/appointment-booking/overview.md

 ---
 title: Appointment Booking template for Power Platform
-description: Learn about the Appointment Booking template for Power Platform.
+description: Learn about the Appointment Booking template for Power Platform and how it can organize the appointment booking process for your organization.
 author: tverhasselt
 ms.author: thoverh
 ms.reviewer: ellenwehrle
 ms.topic: overview
-ms.date: 11/07/2023
+ms.date: 11/20/2023
 ms.custom: bap-template
 ms.service: power-platform
 ms.subservice: solution-templates